Sites occupied by the clusters of households of the Semiahmoo were of three kinds: permanent villages, temporary summer encampments and forts.

 A second temporary summer camp was located at Crescent Beach.
 This had been Snokomish territory until a smallpox epidemic wiped out the group and the Semiahmoo took over their territory.
 A weir site was located at the mouth of the Nicomekl River, and the tidal mud flats was a good clam digging area.
 Wild berries, especially cranberries, found in the flood plains of the Serpentine and Nicomekl River made Crescent Beach an attractive summer site.

-Temporary summer camps where in locations easily accessable by water.
+Temporary summer camps where in locations easily accessible by water.
 The frames of the habitations would be used from season to season.

 The third type of structure associated with the Semiahmoo Band were the forts - one located on the present site of Blaine, the second located on the bluff in present Ocean Park, Surrey.
 The Semiahmoo forts were constructed during the early part of the nineteenth century.
 They came into being due to the increase in raids from northern Indians, or in response to the forts built in the area by the Hudson's Bay Company - for example, Fort Langley in 1827.
 Raids by northern Indians became more frequent after 1800, especially the southernmost Kwakiult group, known locally as the Yukulta.